device42/warranty_check/README.md

 - Dell's API key can be obtained by filling the on-boarding form.
 Please, follow the instructions from this ppt file: http://en.community.dell.com/dell-groups/supportapisgroup/m/mediagallery/20428185
 - HP's API key can be obtained by filling the on-boarding form.
 Please, follow the instructions from here: https://developers.hp.com/css-enroll

+## New Changes
+- Added section to also update systems which have had their serials numbers changed due to a life_cycle event.
+- Using offset per 50 requests instead of 100.
+The Dell API seems to limit response to 80 serials.
+For every 100 requests no info came back for the last 20 serials.
+- Added a service_level_group for dell equipment as that also has warranty contracts

 ## Changes
 - Moved from just showing last date to showing all warranties and services found in the api call
 - Comparison on existence of registration per purchase/support info (per line on the order) based on serial, line contract id and contract end date